highcharts/node-export-server/README.md

 ### SSL

-To enable ssl support, drop your `server.key` and `server.crt` in the ssl folder, or add `--sslPath <path to key/crt>` when running the server.
+To enable ssl support, add `--sslPath <path to key/crt>` when running the server.
+Note that the certificate files needs to be named as such:
+  * `server.crt`
+  * `server.key`

 ## Server Test